Introduction to Caché Objects

 You can create class definitions in many ways:

-.
+Using Studio.
 The primary means of working with Caché class definitions is with the Studio Development Environment.

 Using XML.
 Class definitions have an external, XML-based representation.
 Typically this format is used for storing class definitions externally (such as in source control systems), deploying applications, or simply for sharing code.
 You can also create new class definitions programmatically by simply generating the appropriate XML class definition file and loading it into a Caché system.